 - Identify & address current and future AIA member and component needs for benefit programs.

 - Offer risk management tools to enhance members’ architecture practices.

 - Be recognized as a valuable risk management resource and benefits provider within the Institute.

 AIA TRUST 2021 PLANS

 - Continue to add value to AIA Membership through the expansion of its online library of risk management resources for members.

-Working with member knowledge communities, the AIA Risk Management Committee, the Center for Practice, and other member groups, the AIA Trust continues to identify ways to strategically meet members’ risk management needs, developing and offering webinars, guides, articles, and other resources about emerging risks, such as blockchain, to better understand and manage them.
+Working with member knowledge communities, the AIA Risk Management Committee, the Center for Practice, and other member groups, the AIA Trust continues to identify ways to strategically meet members’ risk management needs, developing and offering webinars, guides, articles, and other resources about emerging risks to better understand and manage them.